haskelladdict/sconcho/sconcho/doc/manual.rst

 You can add any number of row repeats to your chart.
 Sconcho will automatically adjust the row labels for you in this case.
-To add a row repeat mark any number of **consecutive** rows (see `Marking Rows and Columns`_).
-Then right mouse click anywhere outside the pattern to bring up the
+To add a row repeat select any number of **consecutive** rows Then right mouse click anywhere outside the pattern to bring up the
 **Row And Column Management Menu**.
 Select *add row repeat* and then the number of repeats in the appearing repeat dialog.

-A row repeat can be deleted by marking (at least one) row within the repeat.
+A row repeat can be deleted by selecting at least one complete row within the repeat.
 Selecting *delete row repeat* in the **Row And Column Management Menu** will then delete the repeat.